Opening Plenary Session, 1:30–2:45 pm

 Yvette King-Berg, is the Executive Director of Youth Policy Institute's Charter Schools.
 She was the former California Charter Schools Association Vice-President of School Development and Outreach-Southern California.
 She is currently working toward her doctoral degree in Educational Leadership and Change at Fielding Graduate University.
 She has presented her research about parental involvement at the American Educational Research Association (AERA) Annual Meeting.
 Ms. King-Berg has over thirty years of experience working with teachers, students, parents, and organizations in a variety of positions including Director, Assistant Director, Curriculum Advisor, Bilingual, and Title 1 Coordinators, classroom teacher (K-12) in Pasadena and LAUSD.

-Sue Park, Head of School, joined the Yu Ming community in the fall of 2015 from Camino Nuevo Charter Academy, a network of Los Angeles charter schools serving 3,400 students in preschool through grade 12.
-As Senior Vice President of Programs Sue was responsible for leading the strategy and execution of the Camino Nuevo Continuum of Care working towards building a comprehensive continuum of integrated support services from Pre-K through college completion.
+Prior to joining Yu Ming, Sue was the Senior Vice President of Programs at Camino Nuevo Charter Academy where she was responsible for leading the strategy and execution of the Camino Nuevo Continuum of Care working towards building a comprehensive continuum of integrated support services from Pre-K through college completion.
 Prior to this role, Sue served as Vice-Principal and Principal at the Burlington campus of Camino Nuevo before departing to work with Teach For America as the Vice President of State and District Relations.
-Sue also lived in Hong Kong where she headed The Women’s Foundation and was a founding staff member of the international education organization, Teach For All, as the Managing Director of Development Resources.
+Sue also lived in Hong Kong where she headed The Hong Kong Women’s Foundation, and was a founding staff member of the international education organization, Teach For All, as the Managing Director of Development Resources.

 Mrs. Teso is the founder and CEO of Voices College-Bound Language Academies.
 She holds a Bachelor of Science in Child Development and a Masters of Elementary Education from San Jose State University.
 Her graduate work focused on studying the effects of language, culture, and society on schooling.
 In particular, her research examined a new transformational model for staff development.
 Mrs. Teso is a National Board Certified Teacher committed and was accepted into the prestigious New Leaders for New School principal training program.
 She has worked as a university instructor, principal coach, school administrator, instructional facilitator and Dual Immersion Language teacher.